-- A. Any pitched ball that does not conform to all requirements of a fairly delivered pitched ball. - B. All pitches made by the pitcher when not conforming to pitching restrictions. - C. Delivering a pitch from other than the pitcher's plate or pitching area and pitcher's position. - D. A quick-return pitch. - E. The pitcher failing to face home plate on delivery of the pitch.
+A. Any pitched ball that does not conform to all requirements of a fairly delivered pitched ball.

+B. All pitches made by the pitcher when not conforming to pitching restrictions.

+C. Delivering a pitch from other than the pitcher's plate or pitching area and pitcher's position.

+D. A quick-return pitch.

+E. The pitcher failing to face home plate on delivery of the pitch.

 EFFECT Sec.
 9. A-E. In each case, an unfairly delivered ball shall be declared a ball by the umpire provided, however, that if the batter strikes at any unfairly delivered pitch, it shall be declared a strike with no penalty for the unfairly delivered pitch.
 The ball remains in play if batted by the batter.

-(NOTE: These unfairly delivered pitches will NOT be verbalized by the umpire until the pitched ball reaches or crosses the plate.)
+NOTE Sec.
+9. A-E. These unfairly delivered pitches may not be so declared until the pitched ball reaches or crosses the plate.